mountainkidai/rfSEClub/Programming/rust/content/013_error_handling.md

+#### Result is an enum type that has two variants:

+- Ok(T) which represents success and contains a value of type T
+- Err(E) which represents an error and contains an error value of type E

+#### Option is an enum type that has two variants:

+- Some(T) which contains a value of type T
+- None which represents the absence of a value

+Both Result and Option represent types that can either hold a value or represent a non-success/failure/absence.

+#### The methods unwrap() and expect() are provided on both Option and Result to extract the contained value when you are certain it is present (i.e., either Some or Ok):

+- unwrap() extracts the value and panics if called on None or Err.
+- expect() does the same but lets you provide a custom panic message for better debugging and clarity when the extraction fails.

 ### Match

 - The match statement in Rust is a powerful way to compare a value against a series of patterns and execute different code depending on which pattern matches.
 It works a bit like a switch in other languages but much more powerful and safe.